- Views 1568

 7. Manufacturer rarity

-Some pattern manufacturers only operated for a limited time period (DuBarry, Pictorial Review and Delinator), making patterns manufactured by particular makers rarer than others of more sought after by some.
+Some pattern manufacturers only operated for a limited time period (DuBarry, Pictorial Review and Delinator), making patterns manufactured by these particular makers rarer than others-therefore they may be more sought after by some-therefore warranting a higher price.

 8. Historical significance